Sonic & Sega All-Stars Racing: Gameplay

 By playing through the game, players can earn Sega Miles that can be spent in the in-game shop to unlock additional content such as characters, tracks, and songs.
 The game features a total of 24 tracks based on locations from Sonic Heroes, Super Monkey Ball: Banana Blitz, Billy Hatcher and the Giant Egg, Jet Set Radio Future, Samba de Amigo, and The House of the Dead.

 There are four single player modes: Grand Prix, Single Race, Missions and Time Trials, while modes for split-screen multiplayer, playable with up to 4 players, include Free Race, Arena, King of the Hill, Collect the Emeralds and Capture the Chao.
 The game also has customizable multiplayer options for up to 8 players online (4 players on DS version, no online support for PC version).

 The soundtrack for the game consists of various old and new tracks from the various Sonic and Sega franchises, though it also features original songs by various artists including Richard Jacques.
 Each course starts with one track, with more being unlocked as players earn Sega Miles.
 The Nintendo DS version of the game features MIDI versions of the tracks arranged by Allister Brimble and Anthony Putson of Orchestral Media Developments.

+The Wii version supports multiple control schemes, including motion control and use of the Classic Controller, while the DS version is compatible with the Rumble Pak accessory.
+The arcade version features less content, with only 13 characters and tracks, and includes a ticket redemption feature.
+The Java ME version only includes 10 characters and 8 tracks.